 Specialized Care for Shoulder Problems

-The shoulder is a common source of pain, ranging from tendonitis to severe arthritis to fractures, limiting mobility and every day activities.
+The shoulder is a common source of pain, ranging from tendonitis to severe arthritis, limiting mobility and every day activities.
 The Upper Extremity Center at Summit Orthopedic Specialists offers state-of-the-art shoulder diagnosis and treatment for patients with all types of shoulder injuries and conditions.

 At Summit, orthopedic shoulder treatment options are available for patients with even the most complex problem.
-From minimally invasive arthroscopic techniques to complicated fractures, shoulder surgeons at Summit have the specialized training and experience to treat your pain.
+From minimally invasive arthroscopic techniques our shoulder surgeons at Summit have the specialized training and experience to treat your pain.
 Our goal is to help restore function in each patient, from athletes to active seniors.

 Shoulder Conditions and Injuries